ptr727/PlexCleaner/README.md

 # The host "/data/media" directory is mapped to the container "/media" directory
 # Replace the volume mappings to suit your needs

-# Pull the latest container version
-docker pull ptr727/plexcleaner

 # Run the bash shell in an interactive session
+docker run \
+  -it \
+  --rm \
+  --pull always \
-docker run -it --rm --volume /data/media:/media:rw ptr727/plexcleaner /bin/bash
+  --volume /data/media:/media:rw \
+  ptr727/plexcleaner \
+  /bin/bash

 # Create default settings file
 # Edit the settings file to suit your needs